kyma-project/test-infra/docs/how-to/ado/README.md

 Read the documents to learn how to:

-- [How to imntegrate github.com with Azure Pipeline](./how-to_integrate-githubcom-azurepipeline.md) provides the detailed configuration steps.
+- [How to integrate github.com with Azure Pipeline](./how-to_integrate-githubcom-azurepipeline.md) provides the detailed configuration steps.